gis-ops/pyvalhalla/docs/releasing.md

 #### Minor version change

+Does not reflect Valhalla's minor version!

 The usual backwards-compatible features/deprecations, often forward-compatible stuff (e.g. additional request parameters).

 **Note** however, that you might have to re-create the configuration JSON.

 #### Patch version change

+Does not reflect Valhalla's patch version!

 The usual minor bug fixes.